kiali/kiali/kiali_internal_api.md

 and may be truncated by the length of the suffix required to make the value unique on the server.

-If this field is specified and the generated name exists, the server will NOT return a 409 - instead, it will either return 201 Created or 500 with Reason ServerTimeout indicating a unique name could not be found in the time allotted, and the client should retry (optionally after the time indicated in the Retry-After header).
+If this field is specified and the generated name exists, the server will return a 409.

 Applied only if Name is not specified.
 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#idempotency